pavanio/HFC/docs/Platform Overview.md

 	- Project
 		This is a project planned as a solution for one or more of the problem statements on the platform.
+	- Blog
+		This is a blog post to show all the lastest updates about HackForChange.
+	- Event
+		This is to show all the ongoing and upcoming events related to HackForChange lie hackathons,webinar,bootcamp etc.

 # Feature Overview
 	- Show all problem statements and their detail
 	- List Of HFC Centres, HFC Chapters, Individual contributor leaderboard
 	- Highlight the solutions that the community has built under this collaboration (projects)
 	- A blog to show the latest updates from the platform.
+	- An Event engine to show all the ongoing or upcoming HacForChange events lie hackathon,webinar and so on.

 # Application Overview
 	## Static Pages